PBIS Training Sequence

 Who |

-Transition from Tier 2 to Tier 3Schools preparing to transition to Tier 3 should have an overall Benchmarks of Quality (BOQ) score of 70%. |
+Transition from Tier 2 to Tier 3Schools preparing to transition to tier 3 should have an overall Benchmarks of Quality (BOQ) score of 70 percent. |

-Tier 3/Tertiary
+Tier 3/Intensive

 Training/Workshop |